-Coupling technology to replace Universal Joints and Lovejoy couplings
+Flexible Coupling technology to replace Universal Joints, Lovejoy inc, servo, beam, bellows couplings

 Coupling technology has been in existence for hundreds of years, various flexible coupling products are available but normally are in two different very distinct areas.
 Either high speed low torque or lower speed higher torque.
 Add into that equation the actual flexibility of the couplings themselves.